SAP/abap-atc-cr-cv-s4hc/README.md

 ## Requirements

-Note ##### needs to be implemented

 ## Download and Installation

-1. Activate in your ATC check variant the check "Cloud Readiness" -> Usaage of Released APIs (Cloudification Repository)
+1. Activate in your ATC check variant the check "Cloud Readiness" -> Usage of Released APIs (Cloudification Repository)

-2. In the attributes of the check enter the URL to this git repository
+2. In the attributes of the check enter the URL to this git repository https://github.com/SAP/abap-atc-cr-cv-s4hc/src/objectReleaseInfoLatest.json

+Optional: use another json file with a different content

 ## How to obtain support